tmoskun/browser_detect/README.md

 	<%= stylesheet_link_tag "fonts" unless (browser_is?('ios') and browser_webkit_version < 532) %>

 This version also gets OS name and browser name from the user agent string.
+Use as:

+BrowserDetect::BrowserObject.new(your_optional_user_agent).get_useragent_info

+It returns a hash, with "browser" and "os" fields

 ## Contribute!